 Pumpkin Spice Bark

-- 1 tsp. organic pumpkin spice (like Frontier Co-Op)
+- 1 teaspoon organic pumpkin spice (like Frontier Co-Op)

 Line a baking sheet with parchment paper.

 Measure the Sun Drops and pecans into a bowl, set aside.

 In a double boiler, melt 18 oz.
 (3 cups) white chocolate and let temperature reach 100-110 degrees, remove from heat.

 Add in the remaining white chocolate and stir to combine completely and let temperature reach 89 degrees.

 While the temperature is lowering in a second bowl, add 1 tsp. pumpkin spice.